DocSpring/docspring-python/docs/Client.md

 # **create_pdf_template_from_upload**
 > TemplatePreview create_pdf_template_from_upload(data)

-Create a new PDF template from a cached presign upload
+Create a new PDF template from a cached S3 file upload

+Creates a new PDF template from a file previously uploaded to S3 using a presigned URL.
+This two-step process allows for more reliable large file uploads by first uploading the file to S3, then creating the template using the cached upload ID.

 ### Example